 California Coastkeeper Alliance works to protect our waters so that they are clean and safe for swimming, surfing, paddling, fishing, wading, and frolicking.
 Join us each year on July 25th – Swimmable California Day – to celebrate all of California’s healthy waters and the regulations that protect them.

 Upload a photo of how you enjoy California waters on Facebook, Twitter or Instagram with the hashtag #SwimmableCA.

-Waterkeepers host paddles, swims, stand-up paddle, kayaks and other events to get people out on the water.
+Check out what’s going on in your local watershed on Swimmable California Day – Waterkeepers often host paddles, swims, and other events to get people out on the water.

 California Waterkeepers offer a diverse number of ways to keep your local waters clean and swimmable including water quality monitoring, coastal, bay and river cleanups, surveying underwater parks (MPA Watch), capturing ultra-high tide “king tides” events, volunteer dive restoration and research, photo and video documentation.
 Many Waterkeepers offer education and volunteer experiences for schools and businesses, as well as individuals.